Gladhouse Reservoir: History

 It was created in 1879 by the engineer James Leslie (1801–1889) and is the oldest of the reservoirs built in the catchment of the River South Esk.
 It was constructed to supply Edinburgh with water, the older and smaller reservoirs in the Pentland Hills being unable to meet the city's needs.

 Description

 Gladhouse Reservoir covers an area of 186 ha meaning it is the largest freshwater area in the Lothians.
 It is a sizeable, rather shallow waterbody which contains two small islands, lying at an altitude of 270 m above sea level at the foot of the Moorfoot Hills.
 The dam and its associated construction were built using pink sandstone and were designed to have a capacity of up to "1700 million gallons" of water.
 This engineering achievement was considered impressive at the time.
 By constructing the dam and creating the reservoir by damming the River South Esk, the people of Edinburgh were able to increase their available water supply by 180 liters (40 imperial gallons) per person.
-This project significantly enhanced the water resources for the city.
 It is the most southerly of all the reservoirs in the Lothians.